gcallah/BookReviews/PilkingtonInterview/pilkington-interview.md

 the French revolutionairies actually try to replace Christian religion altogether.

 They try to impose a cult of reason, and put a prostitute in Notre Dame Cathedral.
 So you're seeing that over time, liberalism becomes more radical.
-The Puritans were happy with a very stripped-down form of Protestant religion, you know, very individualistic, and no ornamentation, and no hierarchy in the church, and so on.
+The Puritans were happy with a very stripped-down form of Protestant religion, very individualistic, and no ornamentation, and no hierarchy in the church.
 (These are the more radical non-conformists.
 I know there are Presbyterians and so on who are different, but that was the direction it was moving in.
 And then by the time you get to the French Revolution, Voltaire had already made his attacks on the church, and then the revolutionaries just want to tear the whole thing down.

 Now, just really briefly, we continue to see these questioning of hierarchies proceed all the way up to the present day when we question gender hierarchies.
 It seems to be almost the pinnacle of the entire liberal project.
-The family comes in for criticism and so on.
+The family comes in for criticism as well.
 Whig history, which is history seen through the lens of liberal ideology, pretends that there's a linear trajectory to this.
 There isn't.
 It tends to to move in kind of fits and starts.
-So some of the liberal principles in the French Revolution, for example, that were put into place, for example, metric clocks, strange calendars, these kind of things, attempts to impose very strange principles of rationality on the population would have later been seen as radical by fairly radical Whigs in the late 19th century.
-So there's no... there's no actual straight line with liberalism.
-It's more like a an path that's kind of bumpy, and it goes through fits and starts.
+So some of the liberal principles in the French Revolution, for example, that were put into place, were metric clocks, strange calendars, these kind of things, attempts to impose very strange principles of rationality on the population that would have later be seen as radical by fairly radical Whigs in the late 19th century.
+So there's no actual straight line with liberalism.
+It's more like a path that's kind of bumpy, and it goes through fits and starts.
 But I think today we have actually reached the end of it, and I know that's an enormously controversial claim, because we're talking about a half-millennia-old political movement.